 How Many Protons Does Hg Have

 Mercury, symbolized as Hg on the periodic table, is a fascinating element known for its unique liquid state at room temperature.
 Delving into the atomic structure of mercury, particularly the number of protons it possesses, is fundamental to understanding its properties and behavior.
-This article provides a comprehensive exploration of mercury's atomic composition, focusing on its proton count and how this determines its identity and characteristics.
+This article provides a comprehensive exploration of mercury's atomic composition, focusing on its proton count and how this determines its identity and characteristics That's the part that actually makes a difference.
+Which is the point..

 Understanding Atomic Structure